SublimeLinter/SublimeLinter/creating_a_linter.rst

 - Change the :ref:`multiline` attribute to ``True`` if the regex parses multiline error messages.

+- Determine the minimum/maximum versions of the linter executable that will work with your plugin and change the :ref:`version_args`, :ref:`version_re` and :ref:`version_requirement` attributes accordingly.

 - If the linter executable does not accept input via ``stdin``, set the :ref:`tempfile_suffix` attribute to the filename suffix of the temp files that will be created.

 These are the minimum requirements to make a linter plugin functional.
 However, depending on the features of the linter executable, you may need to configure other class attributes.